LAS Art Foundation

 | Online

-Each NFT in Autonomous Forest corresponds to a specific parcel of purchased forest, mapped through a custom geohash grid that links physical land directly to the Ethereum blockchain.
-Each grid cell covers an area roughly 9.54 × 12.38 metres making the NFT not just a digital token but a direct index to a tangible, measurable piece of land.
+Each NFT of Autonomous Forest corresponds to a specific parcel of the forest, mapped through a custom geohash grid that links physical land directly to the Ethereum blockchain.
+Each grid cell covers an area roughly 9.54 × 12.38 meters at Berlin’s latitude, making the NFT not just a digital token but a direct index to a tangible, measurable piece of land.

 The NFTs in Autonomous Forest can be staked to acquire voting rights within the association’s Community Council (DAO).
 Staked NFTs become non-transferable, separating governance from market speculation, while unstaked NFTs remain freely tradable.
 This means that owning governance tokens is legally equivalent to membership in the Community Council.